Top Universities in Russia

-Around 1,65,000 students from ~200 countries are attending Russian colleges currently, in ~650 state universities.
+Around 1,75000 students from ~200 countries are attending Russian colleges currently, in ~650 state universities.
 The major scientific achievements of this country remain one of the main reason why foreign students choose Russia for their higher studies.
 Russia has a remarkable history in this direction, as it was the first country to launch the manned space mission, with Yuri Gagarin.
 Russia is one of the Top 10 destinations for international students.

 The education and living expenses are quite affordable and very reasonable, as compared to the same in western countries.
-This is mainly because education for foreign students in Russia is subsidized up to 80 percent.
-In addition, students are legally allowed to work up to 20 hours per week.
+This is mainly because education for international students in Russia is subsidized up to 80 percent.
+Also, students are legally allowed to work up to 20 hours per week.
 However, work permit policies differ in each state of Russia.

 Top universities in Russia

 Moscow State University (MSU) is the most reputed and one of the oldest universities in Russia, founded during 1755.
-The university offers higher education courses in subjects ranging from humanities, economics, business, culture and languages to medicine, engineering, science and technology.
-The university is affiliated to the International forum of Public Universities, and European University Association., while having Institutional Accreditation from Russian government.
-MSU has a student enrolment range of 25000 to 30000, while academic staff totals to around 5000.
+The university offers higher education courses in subjects ranging from humanities, economics, business, culture, and languages to medicine, engineering, science, and technology.
+The university is affiliated to the International forum of Public Universities, and European University Association., while having Institutional Accreditation from the Russian government.
+MSU has a student enrollment range of 25000 to 30000, while academic staff totals to around 5000.
 The University is a non-profit organization, with no religious affiliation.

-The general admission procedure comprises of several steps, starting from filling the required application form, as provided by the "RUS EDUCATION".
+The general admission procedure comprises of several steps, starting from filing the required application form, as provided by the "RUS EDUCATION."
 The copies of passport and higher secondary examination passing certificate must accompany the form.
 Transcripts should be made, wherever applicable.
-RUS EDUCATION will then receive the admission letter from the selected university, based on which the visa invitation letter will be sent to the foreign student.
+RUS EDUCATION will then receive the admission letter from the selected university, based on which the visa invitation letter will be sent to the international student.
 The stamping of visa on the student's passport comes next.
 Students arriving in Russia must carry a valid student entry visa, valid passport, medical health certificate and negative AIDS test results.
-In addition, the students should get a certificate of equivalency of their educational documents, issued by Russian State authorities.
+Also, the students should get a certificate of equivalency of their educational documents, issued by Russian State authorities.

 Cost of studying in Russia